ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 2 End users: The individuals who will be using applications, services, and data hosted in an IBM Cloud environment.

 3 Compute on IBM Cloud through VPC/ROKS: Enables the deployment of compute workloads into a Virtual Private Cloud (VPC) or Red Hat OpenShift (ROKS), providing isolation and security for cloud-based infrastructure.
+The reference architecture assumes the centralized portal will provide access to watson environment.
+There could be direct access to the watson services but for the purpose of this reference architecture, its assumed all via custom webportal.

 4 watson services: A set of cognitive computing capabilities, such as natural language processing, computer vision, and machine learning, designed to help organizations solve complex problems through AI-powered insights.
 Provides Retrieval Augmentation Generation (RAG) to do Text Retrieval and Text Generation allowing users to interact with documents.